YunongPan/sicherheit_ws/README.md

 Path: `~/sicherheit_ws/src/demonstrator_preprocessing/launch/environmental_detection.launch`

 - **/countdown_seconds (default: 10 s)**
-  - The countdown time used to leave away from the demonstrator before starting the environment detection.
+  - The time used to leave away from the demonstrator before starting the environment detection.

 ### The following parameters can be set in `demonstrator_filter_total.launch`
 Path: `~/sicherheit_ws/src/laser_filters/launch/demonstrator_filter_total.launch`